Covid-19 outbreak recorded on ward at Naas General Hospital

 Dr Bergin said the hospital would need to compile a list of staff who were based on the ward, and others who had “significant interaction with patients where appropriate PPE was not used” since August 3rd.
 The correspondence was circulated to medical staff in the hospital on Monday evening.

 Co Kildare has been at the centre of a spike in Covid-19 cases in the past week, in part linked to several large clusters in meat processing plants.
-The Government last week introduced restrictions on Kildare, Offaly, and Laois, putting the three counties into an effective partial lockdown for two weeks.
+The Government last week introduced restrictions on counties Kildare, Offaly, and Laois in response to the spike, putting the three counties into an effective partial lockdown for two weeks.

-Up until Monday there was no confirmed coronavirus cases in Naas General Hospital, or any suspected Covid-19 cases in its critical care beds.
+Up until Monday there had been no current confirmed coronavirus cases present in Naas General Hospital, or any suspected Covid-19 cases in its critical care beds.

 Suspected cases